Ways To Make Your Farm More Eco-Friendly

 Wood is a common building material for farm structures such as fences, stables, and other applications.
 Unfortunately, wood can quickly deteriorate, and it may need chemical treatments to protect it from pests and moisture.
 These chemicals can be hazardous when people work with them.
 Moreover, when wood breaks down, you must obtain more to replace it and use up more resources as a result.

-Using Bedford Technology’s plastic wood products instead is one way to make your farm more eco-friendly.
+Using Tangent’s plastic wood products instead is one way to make your farm more eco-friendly.
 Plastic wood made from HDPE comes from recycled postconsumer waste products.
 Examples are plastic bottles and containers that would normally go straight into polluting landfills.
 Additionally, plastic wood doesn’t need any chemical additives to remain steadfast in outdoor farming conditions.
 Since it’s inherently resistant to water, decomposers, and sunlight, you don’t need to worry about treating it or replacing after a short period of time.
 Recycled plastic building materials in the form of lumber-like boards are thus truly helpful for anyone concerned about their environmental impact.